DarkGhostHunter/RutUtils/README.md

 #### JSON

 By default, when casting to JSON, the result is a string.
-You can change this to be an array of the number and verification digit using static methods or per-instance cases:
+You can change this to be an array of the number and verification digit using static methods for all instances or a per-instance case:

 ```php
 <?php